mik-jozef/chalk/spec-notes.md

-what about funcitonal programming? lazy evaluation? a way to unresolve a promise if it is still just waiting in event loop? (later: why?) cancellable promises, can stop async functions, threads enforce order of keywords - pub static first-classish types? model checking in compiler
+what about funcitonal programming? lazy evaluation? a way to unresolve a promise if it is still just waiting in event loop? (later: why?) cancellable promises, can stop async functions, threads ChalkDoc documents should have the option to be interactive, however, there should be a setting that applets are turned off by default, runnable by clicking on them, similarly to flash in browsers
+ChalkDoc: Navigation between documents without refresh? enforce order of keywords - pub static first-classish types? model checking in compiler